lane711/sonicjs/README.md

 ## Overview

-**SonicJs is the Fastest Headless CMS / API Framework in the World.**
+🚀🚀🚀 **SonicJs is the Fastest Headless CMS / API Framework in the World** 🚀🚀🚀

 It is capable of delivering API requests anywhere in the world in under 100 milliseconds in most cases.

 This results in extremely fast page/app loads for end users.

-SonicJs is a headless CMS built on Astro and designed to run on Cloudflare.
-It provides a flexible and scalable solution for managing content, leveraging modern web technologies.
+Built on Astro and optimized for Cloudflare, SonicJs is a headless CMS that offers a flexible and scalable content management solution, utilizing the latest web technologies.

 ## Dedicated Documentation Website
 Read the docs here [https://sonicjs.com](https://sonicjs.com])